pujangampa/Container-Orchestrify/README.md

 - Set up the necessary environment variables such as DOCKER_HUB_USERNAME and others as needed.

 ## Docker Configuration
-Make sure Docker is installed on the Jenkins server.
+- Make sure Docker is installed on the Jenkins server.
-Configure Docker credentials in Jenkins to allow pushing images to Docker Hub.
+- Configure Docker token access in Jenkins configurations settings to allow pushing images to Docker Hub.

 ## Usage
-Trigger the Jenkins job manually or set up webhooks for automatic builds on code changes.
+- Trigger the Jenkins job manually with Poll SCM for automatic builds on code changes.
-Jenkins will build the Docker image, run tests, and push the image to Docker Hub.
+- Jenkins will build the Docker image, run tests, and push the image to Docker Hub.
-Access the Flask website using the published Docker image.
+- Access the Flask website using the published Docker image with respective port number.